M64GitHub/movy

 Check out games, demos, and tools built with movy in the Gallery below!

-At its heart, movy is built on composable rendering, effect-driven visuals, and structured interaction.
-The system is organized around a few core types that coordinate how visuals are drawn, animated, and composed on screen.
+movy is organized around a few core types that coordinate how visuals are drawn, animated, and composed on screen:

 RenderSurface is the foundational structure — a 2D matrix of pixels (with optional text overlays) that anything visual draws onto.
-It can be resized, cleared, and converted to ANSI via .toAnsi().
+It supports alpha, can be resized, cleared, scaled, rotated, and converted to ANSI via .toAnsi().

 RenderEffect modifies a RenderSurface by applying visual transformations such as blur, dim, stretch, or color shifting.
 It receives input and output surfaces via a RenderEffectContext, which handles size awareness and expansion when needed.
 Internally, RenderEffect acts as an interface and wraps an effect instance to make it compatible with chaining, pipelines, and dynamic surface management.